-In the early evening of the first Saturday of each month, the patrons of an intimate lounge located in the small town of Smiths Falls, Ontario, are rewarded with what is arguably the finest music played in any locale in our country.
-The language that flows from this stage is the product of two quite disparate personas.
+In early evening of first Saturday each month, the patrons of intimate lounge located, in small town of Smiths Falls, Ontario, are rewarded with as arguably the finest music played in any locale in country.
+The language that flows from stage is product of two quite disparate personas.

-Brian Browne, now a septuagenarian, has played concert halls, bars and beyond for over 55 years.
-He is recognized as one of the top-ranked jazz pianists now gracing this instrument.
-Because of his vast experience performing he is blessed with an intuitive sense of his audience.
-He embodies both the uncomplicated swing of a Teddy Wilson and the inventive rhythm of the early stride pianists.
+Brian Browne at septuagenarian has played concert halls, bars and beyond of 55 years.
+He is recognized as one of top-ranked jazz pianists now gracing this instrument.
+Because of vast experience performing is blessed, with intuitives sense of his audience.
+He embodies, both the uncomplicated swing for Teddy Wilson and the inventive rhythm of early stride pianists.

-Peter Woods is a younger man who has developed as a consummate saxophonist, both tenor and soprano.
-His melodic playing is reminiscent of the great Ben Webster.
-He is the popular minister of a local church, and a number of the selections in this collection display that influence.
+Peter Woods is younger man who has developed consummates saxophonist, tenors and soprano.
+His melodic playing is reminiscent of great Ben Webster.
+It popular ministers of local church, and at number of selections, in collection display that influence.

-Both Browne and Woods, fine musicians, are improvisers who never deviate far from the melodic line in their excellent selection of great standards.
-As Count Basie emphasized, they never play too many notes.
-They play music that is warm and evocative of cherished memories of different times and different people in our lives.
+Both Browne and Woods fine musicians, as improvisers who never deviate far melodic line, in excellent selection great standard.
+It Count Basie emphasized play many notes.
+The play music is warm and evocatives cherished memories of different times and different people in lives.

 Jack Kirkland, Q.C.

 |2.
 Goin’ Home||4:16||Traditional|

 |3.
 Trouble in Mind||4:58||Richard Jones, Bug Music|